RibbonCommunications/webrtc-anonymous-js-sdk/tutorials/Get Started.md

 - Client Application (which developer needs to write by making use of our 4.x CallMe SDK)
 - This application sends an initial request to an application server to obtain the tokens.
-- It then sends a REST request to Kandy Link server to make an anonymous call.
+- It then sends a REST request to the WebRTC Gateway to make an anonymous call.

 - Application/Web server
 - Responsible for generating the tokens upon Client's request

-- Kandy Link server
+- WebRTC Gateway
 - Accepts anonymous calls from Client, forwards request to callee and replies back to Client with an SDP offer.